Thursday, 24 April 2025

 Release timeline and backwards compatibility

 Nintendo has not officially unveiled the Switch 2 yet, but a release date announcement is expected before the end of 2024.
-What’s already confirmed is that the new console will support backwards compatibility, allowing players to enjoy from the original Switch.
+What’s already confirmed is that the new console will support backwards compatibility, allowing players to enjoy games from the original Switch.

 This news has heightened anticipation among gamers, who are eager to see how Nintendo plans to innovate while retaining the elements that made the Switch a success.